josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 **Why**? <br />
 To work efficiently you must be able to find files quickly, especially when you do not know \(or do not remember\) the file *names*.
 Keeping related files near each other in an intuitive location saves time.
-A descriptive folder structure makes a world of difference to you and the people who come after you.
+A descriptive directory structure makes a world of difference to you and the people who come after you.

 </div>